seblum/ACTR-ThesisModels/ACT-R/extras/chunk-tree-viewer/readme.txt

 "35a-chunk-tree.tcl" before starting the Environment.
 Doing so will add a button called "Chunk Tree" to the Control Panel.

-The chunk-tree document in this directory describes how to use it.
+The tree-viewer document in this directory describes how to use it.